imjoy-team/ImJoy/web/public/docs/development.md

 ### PyWorker (Python)
+Used to run Python code.
+This requires that the **Python Plugin Engine** is installed and started before using the plugin.
+See the **Developing Python Plugins** for more details.

 Similary to `webworker` plugin, python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.

 **Use Docker Containers**